-Nail Polish While Breastfeeding ~ GUIDE For Breastfeeding Mothers.
-Breastfeeding can be a tiresome and a delicate exercise, especially for a first-time mother.
+Breastfeeding can be tiresome and delicate, especially for a first-time mother.

 A Must-Read: How to Cut Toenails if You Can’t Reach Them

-Nail polish contains the two most common types of chemicals which go by the name of formaldehyde and toluene.
+Nail polish contains the two most common chemicals, formaldehyde, and toluene.

 During the production process, these developed countries have managed to

-Long exposure to toluene chemical can alter your nervous system as well as pose dangers to your unborn children.
+Extended exposure to toluene chemicals can alter your nervous system as well as pose dangers to your unborn children.